 The second space is in the form of a porch and its dome differs from the first dome in the number of columns.

-Despite the renovations, the general form of this bathhouse is still the same as it was at the first.
+Despite the renovations, the general form of this bathhouse is still the same as it used to be.

 Haj Askar Khan bathhouse is composed of a dressing hall and hot bathing room and good facilities and services are provided for people who want to take a bath or get a massage.
 (Local people are at the top of this list)